RibbonCommunications/sbc_aws_cloudformation/AmazonWebServices-Solutions_101.md

 - An SBC "triplet" consisting of two SBC instances with High Availability Front End to dramatically reduce the time for EIP-based failover

-Additionally, each CFT can introduce a Ribbon SBC into an existing environment (useful when you already have apps in the cloud and want to add SBC)
+At this time the CFT will only introduce a Ribbon SBC Solution into an existing VPC (useful when you already have apps in the cloud and want to add SBC).

 **Note**: AWS CFTs that create new resources are in an experimental folder in github and Ribbon does not support them.
 However, you’re welcome to play with them to see how things work.